AAhad101/SAT-Solvers-Project/README.md

     python main.py

-    Alternatively, you can run python sudoku_benchmark.py if available.

-This will attempt to solve the puzzles in Sudoku_Dataset/ and compare the performance of the different algorithms.
+    This will solve the puzzles and compare the performance of the different algorithms.

 3. Bonus: Minesweeper Solver